What To Do If Your Heating System is Making Noise Part 2

 If you notice that your heating system is making a lot of noise, it is important to turn it off immediately.
 Continuing to run the system can cause further damage and may even be dangerous.
 Turning off the system will also help prevent any potential safety hazards.

 Once you have identified the type of noise and turned off the system, it is important to call a professional.
 A heating system can be complex, and trying to fix it yourself can be dangerous and may even make the problem worse.
-A professional HVAC technician will have the expertise and tools needed to diagnose and fix the issue.
+A

 One of the best ways to prevent a noisy heating system is to schedule regular maintenance.
 Regular maintenance can help ensure that your system is in good working order and can help prevent any potential issues from arising.
 A professional technician can inspect your system and make any necessary repairs or adjustments.